delaneyseligmann/delaneyseligmann.github.io/_projects/sonos-teardown/index.md

 ---
 layout: post
-title: Sonos Teardown
+title: Millennium Space Systems Internship
-description: Conducted detailed teardown analysis of Sonos Era speaker, documenting internal components, driver configuration, and PCB design.
-Created technical documentation with photos and assembly insights for engineering reference.
+description: Wrote a Python application to replace the former tedious method of generating thermal profiles for thermal cycle test procedures.
+The application allows environmental test engineers to select their level of testing (protoqualification, qualification, acceptance), required temperatures, and other parameters to generate the necessary profile and labels.
+The application cut the lengthy process from 4 hours to 1 minute.
 skills:
-  - drumel
+  - Python
-  - microprobing
+  - Manufacturo
-  - Electronics Teardown
+  - Test authoring
-  - PCB analysis
+  - Data aquisition/analysis
-  - audio system design
+  - Aerospace test lifecycle

 main-image: /sonos.png
 ---